Linaro/step/README.rst

 Measurement Values
 ==================

-Measurements are the main component in SDP, and traverse the system starting as inputs from a data source, are processed, and output to an appropriate data sink(s).
+Measurements are the main component in STeP, and traverse the system starting as inputs from a data source, are processed, and output to an appropriate data sink(s).

-SDP attempts to compromise between optimising for memory in small embedded systems, and trying to describe exactly what this measurement represents in as expressive a manner as possible.
+STeP attempts to compromise between optimising for memory in small embedded systems, and trying to describe exactly what this measurement represents in as expressive a manner as possible.
 It aims to balance the ability to precisely represent the exact meaning of the measurement, without wasting precious memory